yantxs/strawberry/README.md

-i love summer in the garden
+i love summer in the garden with friends